tarahmarie/gfcrc/gf_definition.md

 1. In the event of a response that establishes a line of communications from a vulnerability, the good faith vulnerability researcher:

      a.
-Does not disclose a reported vulnerability before the agreed-upon deadline established in         prior communications with the vulnerability owner
+Does not disclose a reported vulnerability before the agreed-upon deadline established in         prior communications with the vulnerability owner so long as the vulnerability owner continues to engage with the researcher

 1. (When the situation arises) Prioritizes the safety and health of others over financial gain and immediately reports to a relevant government agency, if an ICS/SCADA vulnerability found that is or could be actively harming people physically.